FreesmTeam/FreesmLauncher/docs/README.md

 Freesm Launcher uses Prism Launcher's translations at the moment.

-The translation effort for Prism Launcher is hosted on Weblate and information about translating Prism Launcher is available at https://github.com/PrismLauncher/Translations.
+The translation effort for Prism Launcher is hosted on Weblate, and information about translating Prism Launcher is available at https://github.com/PrismLauncher/Translations.

 <!-- Freesm Launcher supports community translations via [Weblate](https://hosted.weblate.org/projects/freesmlauncher/).
 Help us translate or improve existing translations by visiting our [Weblate page](https://hosted.weblate.org/projects/freesmlauncher/) or our [GitHub Translations guide](https://github.com/FreesmTeam/Translations). -->

 ## 🛠️ Building from Source

-To build Freesm Launcher yourself, see the [Prism Launcher build instructions](https://prismlauncher.org/wiki/development/build-instructions/) (Freesm uses Garnix build system).
+To build Freesm Launcher yourself, see the [Prism Launcher build instructions](https://prismlauncher.org/wiki/development/build-instructions/) (Freesm uses the Garnix build system).

 ## ℹ️ Other